SLX Corpus of Classic Sociolinguistic Interviews

 |Joe D. (interviewed with Eddie M.)||21||Liverpool, England||Docker||English||Some high school|

 |Eddie M. (Interviewed with Joe D.)||19||Liverpool, England||Docker||English||Some high school|

 |Rose B.||43||New York, NY (Lower East Side)||Factory seamstress||Italian American||Sixth Grade|

 The corpus also contains transcripts, annotations, annotation tools and documentation.

 The documentation includes the complete segmentation and transcription guidelines, descriptions of the variables and style codes used in the variable survey, demographic information plus Labovs notes about each speaker, and an instruction manual for using the corpus tools.

 The SLX corpus was funded in part through a five-year grant (BCS-998009, KDI, SBE) from the National Science Foundation via TalkBank, an interdisciplinary project to foster research and development in communicative behavior by providing tools and standards for analysis and distribution of language data.
 Additional funding was provided by Linguistic Data Consortium.

-Note The cost of the first 100 copies of this publication (not counting the copies distributed to LDC members) is covered by NSF Grant Number BCS-998009, and therefore free of charge.
-After these first 100 copies are distributed, additional copies will be available for the production cost of $100 per disc.
+The cost of the first 100 copies of this publication (not counting the copies distributed to LDC members) is covered by NSF Grant Number BCS-998009, and therefore free of charge.
+After these first 100 copies are distributed, additional copies will be available for the production cost of $100.